aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 But if median home price of 12 X median household income is ‘crisis’ and median home price of 3 X (or less) gross annual income is affordable, where is line between ‘unaffordable’ and ‘crisis?’
 When does unaffordable become a full blown ‘crisis’?
 4 times median household income?
 5 times median household income?
 8 times?

 Quick Aside Here: Yes, I know HUD and others have defined what ‘affordable housing’ means.
 It’s an income based formula that defines rental rates that are within reach of above moderate, moderate, low, and very low income households.
+The household income levels for Santa Cruz can be found [here](https://www.hacosantacruz.org/pdf/Pymt%20Std,%20Util%20Allow,%20Inc%20Limits/Inc%20limits%20SC%20fed%20program.pdf).
+To get the 'affordable' rent for these groups divide the gross annual income by 12 and take 30% of that number.
 I’m not talking about defining what ‘affordable housing’ is.
 I’m talking about how we know when we’ve provided enough of it.
 If we are in a ‘crisis’ now because X number of resident in our county can’t find affordable housing how much do we need to reduce X by in order to get out of ‘crisis’ mode?

 One reason we might not want an affordable housing policy that is exclusively based on the ratio of median rent to median income is that the easiest way to get median rent to be a digestable fraction of median income is to kick all the poor people out of the county.
 If every low income resident of Santa Cruz County moved to Seaside (23 miles away in Monterey County) our median income would go up, ratio of housing units to bodies would go up which would put downward pressure on rents and, Voila!
 The median rent:median income balance would improve dramatically.

+I agree that this would be a pretty shitty way of doing things, so maybe median rent to median income isn't the only metric we want to use.
+But, in my experience, too many people have gone all the way to the other end of the spectrum and said, "Well it's a complicated problem with many facets.
+We want to provide housing that:

+* retains socio-economic diversity
+* is consistent with sustainable land-use and preservation of amenity values
+* encourages use of public transportation
+* etc, etc.

+That's all well and good and those are great guiding principals but somebody has to translate them into actual housing units that we want to supply to low income households.
+Just because the problem is complicated doesn't absolve planners of the responsibility of proposing specific goals.
+Just because the choices are hard doesn't mean they aren't choices.
+Just because one metric is over simplified doesn't mean the problem can't be quantified.

 ### Example 4: Section 8 Waiting List Decrease